planttheidea/moize/README.md

 moized.getStats(); // {"calls": 2, "hits": 1, "usage": "50%"}
 ```

-**NOTE**: It is recommended not to do this in production, as it will have a performance decrease.
+**NOTE**: It is recommended not to activate this in production, as it will have a performance decrease.

 ## Introspection